danielireson/formplug/README.md

 ![Submission preview](readme-screenshot.png)

 ## Encryption
-Email addresses can be encrypted so that they're not visible in the HTML source or any HTTP requests.
-Encrypted strings are derived using *ENCRYPTION_KEY* in *config.json* and so you should ensure that this is set to a unique value.
-Encryption is handled locally using NPM scripts.
+Email addresses can be encrypted so that they're not visible in the HTML source.
+Ensure *ENCRYPTION_KEY* in *config.json* is set to a unique random value as this is used to determine the encrypted values.

 ### Encrypting an email address
 ``` bash